-Topics include: mechanical properties of steel, fatigue, brittle fracture, residual stresses, welding and flame-cutting, effect of residual stresses on column strength.
+Topics include: mechanical properties of steel, fatigue, brittle fracture, residual stresses, welding and flame-cutting.

-Steel design is introduced by topics such as limit state design; design of tension members, beams, and compression members, types of steel construction and the design of beam columns.
+Steel design is introduced by topics such as limit state design; types of steel construction design of tension members, beams, compression members, and the design of beam columns.